spieglt/FlyingCarpet/README.md

 # Restrictions:

 + 64-bit only.
-Supported Operating Systems: macOS 10.12+, Windows 10, and Linux Mint 18.
-Other versions may work, though I believe Windows 7 does not.
+Supported Operating Systems: macOS 10.12+, Windows 7+, and Linux Mint 18.
 I only have access to so many laptops, so if you've tried on other platforms please let me know whether it worked.

 + Disables your wireless internet connection while in use (does not apply to Windows when receiving).